ipfs/ipfs-docs/docs/concepts/case-study-snapshot.md

 ## Snapshot & IPFS: the future

-As Snapshot continues to evolve, the team looks forward to decentralizing its tech stack so that anyone can run a node reducing the dependency on the Snapshot Node.js severs.
+As Snapshot continues to evolve, the team looks forward to decentralizing its tech stack so that anyone can run a node, reducing the dependency on the Snapshot Node.js severs.
 Thanks to IPFS's integral role in Snapshot, a significant part of their data layer is already decentralized.

 ::: callout
 **"Anytime we need to store data in Snapshot, we use IPFS so that users get full transparency and the ability to also take an active part in replicating that data."**